gzachariadis/Python.Challenges/README.md

 ##### Objective

-- Given a catalog of items accompanied by prices in a form of a dictionary, and an array specifying the items bought by a particular customer, calculate the total cost of the items plus a given tax.
+- Write a Function that, given a catalog of items accompanied by prices in a form of a dictionary, and an array specifying the items bought by a particular customer, calculate the total cost of the items plus a given tax.

 ##### Constraints